UCLA-VAST/blaze/spark-1.5.1/docs/mllib-feature-extraction.md

 and [IDF](api/python/pyspark.mllib.html#pyspark.mllib.feature.IDF).
 `HashingTF` takes an RDD of list as the input.
 Each record could be an iterable of strings or other types.

-Refer to the [`HashingTF` Python docs](api/python/pyspark.mllib.html#pyspark.mllib.feature.HashingTF) for details on the API.

 {% highlight python %}
 from pyspark import SparkContext